rigelriva/Binary-Search-and-Bubble-Sort-SDD/README.md

 * Pylance v2024.3.2
 * Python Debugger v2024.2.0

-These are accessed and installed through the sidebar on the left of Visual Studio and going to 'Extensions' (or Ctrl + Shift + X)

 This provides a better view of the code within Visual Studio:
 * Prettier - Code formatter v10.4.0

+These are accessed and installed through the sidebar on the left of Visual Studio and going to 'Extensions' (or Ctrl + Shift + X)
+**NOTE: When running the code it may say that you need a Python Interpreter!
+Make sure you have one installed which can be solved by simply downloading Python on your computer. https://www.python.org/downloads/

 All the code is in one Python text file.
 The algorithms and the GUI elements (widgets) are carefully separated from one another.